eu-digital-identity-wallet/eudi-docs-site/reference-implementation/quality-assurance.md

 - Security (protecting software from threats, attacks, and unauthorized access):
     - Security Vulnerabilities: Flaws in code or configuration that attackers can exploit to compromise the system.
 Through SonarCloud the following security vulnerabilities are identified: SQL Injection, Deserialization, and Command Injection vulnerabilities.
-    - Security Hotspots based on OWASP Top 10 / CWE Mappings: OWASP Top 10 refers to a list of the ten most critical web application security risks (e.g., injection, broken authentication) that can be found [here](https://owasp.org/www-project-top-ten/).
-CWE (Common Weakness Enumeration) refers to a standardized catalog of software weakness types.
+    - Security Hotspots based on OWASP Top 10 / CWE Mappings: [OWASP Top 10](https://owasp.org/www-project-top-ten/) refers to a list of the ten most critical web application security risks.
+[CWE (Common Weakness Enumeration)](https://cwe.mitre.org/top25/) refers to a standardized catalog of software weakness types.
 Vulnerabilities and hotspots can be mapped to these categories for classification.
-The relevant information can be found [here](https://cwe.mitre.org/top25/).

 - Maintainability (measures how easily code can be understood, modified, and extended):
     - Code Smells: Patterns in code that indicate potential design or implementation issues.
 They are warning indicators that arise due to potential bad coding practices.
-The corresponding list that is checked per type of repository is the default provided by SonarCloud and can be found [here](https://rules.sonarsource.com/?_gl=1*7ng3p*_gcl_aw*R0NMLjE3NjMzODYzMTMuRUFJYUlRb2JDaE1Jd29LcTlLWDVrQU1WUEtXREJ4MUdXQ0dHRUFBWUFTQUFFZ0tNaWZEX0J3RQ..*_gcl_au*MTkzNjEwODQ0My4xNzYyNDM4OTc3*_ga*MjEyNzQ5NjI2MS4xNzYyNDM4OTM4*_ga_9JZ0GZ5TC6*czE3NjMzODYyNjYkbzYkZzEkdDE3NjMzODY1NzQkajQ1JGwwJGgw).
+The [default SonarCloud list per language](https://rules.sonarsource.com/?_gl=1*7ng3p*_gcl_aw*R0NMLjE3NjMzODYzMTMuRUFJYUlRb2JDaE1Jd29LcTlLWDVrQU1WUEtXREJ4MUdXQ0dHRUFBWUFTQUFFZ0tNaWZEX0J3RQ..*_gcl_au*MTkzNjEwODQ0My4xNzYyNDM4OTc3*_ga*MjEyNzQ5NjI2MS4xNzYyNDM4OTM4*_ga_9JZ0GZ5TC6*czE3NjMzODYyNjYkbzYkZzEkdDE3NjMzODY1NzQkajQ1JGwwJGgw) is checked in the EUDI Reference Implementation.
     - Cognitive Complexity: A metric indicating how difficult code is to understand.
 It increases with nested logic, branching, and poor readability.
-Details of the corresponding metric can be found [here](https://www.sonarsource.com/resources/cognitive-complexity/)
+The [default SonarCloud metric](https://www.sonarsource.com/resources/cognitive-complexity/) is used.
     - Duplications: Repeated blocks of code.
 High duplication leads to more effort in applying changes and increases the risk of inconsistency.

 - Reliability (reflects how consistently software functions without failures):